manwestc/manwestc.github.io/_pages/markdown.md

 - **Team member**.
 “Validation of a microgravity machine measuring the levels of genetic expression coming from microarrays using parallel programming algorithms in a GRID computing architecture”.
 Founded by _Fondo para la Innovación, Ciencia y Tecnología (FINCyT)_.
 PIAP-1-P-622-13.
 2013-2016.
 Peru.

 ## Process / industrial development:
 - **Project manager**.
-“Creation and installation of an integrated system for the automation of the processes of the academic and administrative activities of the postgraduate of the National University of Engineering”. _SNIP Project_.
+“Creation and installation of an integrated system for the automation of the processes of the academic and administrative activities of the postgraduate at Universidad Nacional de Ingeniería”. _SNIP Project_.
 2016.
 Peru.

 ## Social development:
 - Project Manager.
 "Smart ubiquitous technologies and their context in a city developed by schoolchildren."
 Funded by _Innóvate Perú_.
 2017-2018.
 Peru.